DPGAlliance/DPG-Standard/standard-questions.md

         </tr>
         <tr>
             <td rowspan="4" valign="top">9.
 Does the project do no harm? </td>
-            <td valign="top">Has this project taken steps to anticipate, prevent and do no harm? </td>
             <td valign="top">
                 <ul>
                     <li>On the whole, does this project take steps to ensure that it anticipates, prevents and does no harm?</li>